asha23/trumps/trumps-frontend/README.md

 * Learn more React!!!
 (Obviously)
 * Sort out the issue when a value is 10 - The other player wins - Odd
 * DON'T USE LOCALSTORAGE! - Whilst this works and made tracking the card logic pretty straightforward and quick to achieve, it would probably be better to use Redux.
-* Add a star Trump Card.
+* Add a Star Trump card.
+(FYI - It's Shane McGowan!)
 * Lots of refactoring to make this all far more streamlined.
 * Break it down into more organised React components.
 * Improve the AI.
 At present it essentially just takes the highest value attribute for each card - Essentially it plays the game like a child, not especially strategically.
 Create a way for the AI to allow decisions to be made based on knowledge it gains from previous rounds.